 Improvements to the ballfield made in 2007 included improved drainage and new walkways leading to the field for improved ADA accessibility.
 Stevenson Center was renovated in 2007 to replace electrical and plumbing systems, replace restroom fixtures, replace lower level windows, provide functional and secure staff office areas, and improve the overall condition of this recreation center.
 A teen center opened in the lower level of the center in early 2008 and later closed in 2014 and replaced with a preschool play area.
 The District pursued but did not receive Community Development Block Grant funding in 2008.
 The skate park received new ramp equipment in 2009.
 In 2011, security cameras were installed and the windows were replaced in the Center.
-In 2014, the Village had to complete improvements to the underground water reservoir and an intergovernmental agreement was struck to replace the field turf at that time as well as the District installing irrigation and expanded the fence on the north side of the field.
-In 2017, the roof was replaced as well as the boiler.

-Current features include a baseball field, one multi-purpose field, two age-appropriate playground areas, a skate park, three half basketball courts, and a facility with restrooms, an indoor playground, and a multi-purpose room for various park district programs.
+Current features include a baseball field, one multi-purpose field, two age-appropriate playground areas, a skate park, three half basketball courts, and a facility with restrooms, a teen center and a multi-purpose room for various park district programs.